When I was young, my only idea of Belgium was Christelle Roelandts. The year was 1994. And my interest in Belgium began.

 Today, Belgium is one of my favorite European destinations.
 I have fallen in love with its fairy-tale-like and charming cities: Antwerp, Brussels, Gent, Mechelen and Brugges.
 As a matter of fact, in my bucket list, Belgium’s other grand cities must be visited before I turn 60: Leuven and other cities in the Wallonian region.

 Born in Ghent, Horta designed several art nouveau buildings all over Europe.
-Four of which are found in Brussels and are inscribed the UNESCO World Heritage Site status in 2000.
+Four of which are found in Brussels and are UNESCO World Heritage Sites since 2000.

 The UNESCO website writes: The four major town houses – Hôtel Tassel, Hôtel Solvay, Hôtel van Eetvelde, and Maison and Atelier Horta – located in Brussels and designed by the architect Victor Horta, one of the earliest initiators of Art Nouveau, are some of the most remarkable pioneering works of architecture of the end of the 19th century.
 The stylistic revolution represented by these works is characterised by their open plan, the diffusion of light, and the brilliant joining of the curved lines of decoration with the structure of the building.